KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 # How Should the Church Reach Them?
 How the church should reach them can be analyzed by studying 3 theories that originated from some of the best minds in tech:
-* Software is Eating the World
+* "Software is Eating the World"
-* Mobile is Eating the World
+* "Mobile is Eating the World"
-* Software is Reorganizing the World
+* "Software is Reorganizing the World"

 ## Software is Eating the World
 [Marc Andreessen](https://twitter.com/pmarca) famously explained his theory of [Why Software Is Eating The World](http://online.wsj.com/article/SB10001424053111903480904576512250915629460.html) in the Wall Street Journal in 2011.